sabrichu/sabrinaxnine/README.md

 My father wanted to name me Sabrina, after the heroine of the Audrey Hepburn film; my mother wanted all her children to have names that start with the letter T. As a compromise, they decided to call me Sabrina, but only for two years.

 We hide in our usernames and passwords parts of ourselves that don't seem to fit anywhere else: our childhood nicknames, our favorite song lyrics, our hopeful little beacons of identity.
-In this way Sabrina will always be mine, safely tucked away in an incomprehensible email address; as though by disappearing at age 2, she transformed, like a dying mortal touched by divine mercy, into a tender white bunny, shape-shifting in the underbrush, the grief of her unlived lives lifted.
+In this way Sabrina will always be mine, safely tucked away in an incomprehensible email address; as though by disappearing at age 2, she transformed, like a dying mortal touched by divine mercy, into a tender white bunny shape-shifting in the underbrush, the grief of her unlived lives lifted.

 ## Credits